sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

     <!-- border -->
     ![Key name](8.png)

-4. The service key is created and you can view the credentials.
+   The service key is created and you can view the credentials by clicking **View**.

     <!-- border -->
     ![key credentials](9.png)

-5. After the key is provisioned, open it and take note of the following fields, or just save the entire text to a file:
+    When viewing the service key, make note of the following, which you'll need for the destination.

     - **api**
     - **clientid**